Burning Bridges (Pink Floyd song)

 "Burning Bridges" is a song from Pink Floyd's 1972 album Obscured by Clouds.
 It shares a similar tune to the instrumental "Mudmen" on the same album.

 Composition and vocals

-It consists of an organ melody written by Richard Wright, with David Gilmour and Wright singing the lyrics by Roger Waters as a duet.
+It consists of an organ melody written by Richard Wright, with David Gilmour and Wright as a duet, singing the lyrics by Roger Waters.

+The song is performed in 6/4.

 Live performances

 The song was performed live by Mason in 2022, with his band Nick Mason's Saucerful of Secrets.